teenieracer/teenieracer/README.md

 - 👀 I’m interested in water and wastewater modeling, photography and GIS
 - 🌱 I’m currently learning how to use open source and cloud-based solutions for modeling
 - 💞️ I’m looking to collaborate on efficiencies in modeling
-- 📫 How to reach me is a little complicated
+- 📫 How to reach me is...

 <!---
 teenieracer/teenieracer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.